0

 - **Politics:**

-- Ruled by King Ferdinand I, constitutional monarchy.
+- Ruled by King Ferdinand I, a constitutional monarchy.

-- Maintained neutrality at the beginning of the war, but entered the war in 1916 on the side of the Allied Powers (Britain, France, Russia).
+- Maintained neutrality at the beginning of the war, but joined the Allied Powers (Britain, France, Russia) in 1916.

 - **Economy:**

-- Agriculture-based economy, with abundant oil resources, making it strategically valuable.
+- Agriculture-centered economy, with abundant oil resources, making it strategically valuable.

-- Germany and Austria aim for Romania's oil.
+- Germany and Austria aimed for Romania's oil.

 - **Society:**

-- Strong nationalism and strong movement to unite with Romanians in Austria-Hungary.
+- Strong nationalism and a strong movement to unite with Romanians in Austria-Hungary.

 - **Culture:**

-- Latin cultural sphere (cultural connection with France).
+- Latin cultural sphere (cultural ties with France).

 - **Military:**

-- Entered the war in 1916 but quickly defeated by German and Bulgarian attacks.
+- Joined the war in 1916, but quickly defeated by attacks from Germany and Bulgaria.

 - **Foreign Relations:**